jjrsims/nested-tags-and-attributes-v-000/README.md

 ```

 Keeping your HTML well indented so that every tag and "level" of nesting is
 aligned will make your code easier to read and maintain.
-Its aesthetics, how it
-looks, is conveying its structure.
+Its aesthetics, is conveying its structure.

 ### HTML Attributes